2017 Women of Vision Awards

 NONPROFIT: Patricia Funegra is a social entrepreneur, activist and advocate for economic development in Virginia.
 Paty began her career in business development and insurance in Peru where she grew up.
 She earned her degree in Business Administration with a focus on Marketing at Universidad de Ciencias Aplicadas in Lima, Peru.
 Paty is the Founder and CEO of La Cocina VA.
 In this role, she works to empower women by teaching them employable skills, while also addressing hunger and nutrition issues in the Hispanic community.
 She has established corporate partnerships to help with career placement for those in the program.
 Since founding La Cocina in 2013, Paty has continued to rise, being featured as one of the Fifty Under Fifty Innovative Leaders Transforming DC’s Food System.
 She was also invited to participate in a presidential roundtable addressing the challenges and successes of Women Entrepreneurs.

-The commission also will honor Dr. Emma Violand-Sanchez with a Lifetime Achievement Award.
+The commission also honored Dr. Emma Violand-Sanchez with a Lifetime Achievement Award.
 Dr. Emma Violand-Sánchez was a former Chair and member of the Arlington Public School Board from 2008 to 2016.
 Since 1998 Dr. Violand was an adjunct faculty at Georgetown University in the Linguistics Department.
 She retired in July 2007 as the Supervisor, English for Speakers of Other Languages/High Intensity Language Training (ESOL/HILT) Office, PK-12, Arlington Public Schools, Arlington, VA.
 She received her B.S. and M. S. from Radford University and her doctorate degree in education from the George Washington University.
 Dr. Violand has expertise in education policy, curriculum development, family involvement, multicultural education, language minority education, and learning styles.
 She has several publications on these topics.

 Dr. Violand is an active community member and civic leader.
 For eight years she was a member of the Northern Virginia Community College Board, representing Arlington County.
 Dr. Violand is founder and President of the Board of Dream Project.
 She was responsible for initiating Project Family, the bilingual GED and various programs that benefit the Latino community.
 She received a senior scholar Fulbright Award as a consultant for the Educational Reform in Bolivia.
 She is also the recipient of the James Hunter III Human Rights Award, Mexican American Legal Defense Fund – Community Service Award, Recipient of the Virginia Community College System Award for College Board Exemplary Service, Notable Woman of Arlington, and American Association of University Fellow.
 On January 2017 she was named Washingtonian of the Year.